Twingate-Labs/tg-group-profile-manager-helm/README.md

 - `PROFILE_CONFIG` Your profile configuration (see notes and guidance in the [schema documentation](./docs/SCHEMA.md))

-For setting up with https/ingress, see [setup with ingress](./docs/WITH_INGRESS.md)
+For setting up with https/ingress, see [setup with ingress](./docs/WITH_INGRESS.md) For setting up with resource requests and limits, see the `resources` section in [value.yaml](./values.yaml)